zeckoH/atm-robbery/README.md

 # DATABASE
-Make sure to create an item in your database with your defined item in the client script ;)
+Make sure to create an item in your database with your defined item in the client script ;) or just import the `insert.sql` into your database.

 # Credits
 Forked from -> https://forum.cfx.re/t/esx-atm-robbery/4723612 <br>